paritoshpr/WiredMeshNetwork/README.md

 # WiredMeshNetwork
-Package /WiredMeshNetworkSim consists of different configurations for simulation Due to copyright issues, Simulation class for DEVSJAVA cannot be shared.
+Package /WiredMeshNetworkSim consists of different configurations for simulation.

+Due to copyright issues, Simulation class for DEVSJAVA cannot be shared.

-Copy above package to an environment containing the simView package of DEVSJAVA
+Copy above package to an environment containing the simView package of DEVSJAVA.